mrc-ide/wodin-epimodels/README.md

 * `config/msc-idm-2022`: the 2022 MSc course
 * `config/malawi-idm-2022`: a short course run in Malawi
 * `config/gambia-idm-2023`: a short course run in The Gambia
+* `config/acomvec-2023`: a short course run in Cameroon

 ## Deploying